mayasko/BEV-data/readme.txt

-# BEV energy dynamics dataset

-This repository contains scripts and datasets associated with the paper:
+## This repository contains scripts and datasets associated with the paper:

  **Unveiling Energy Dynamics of Battery Electric Vehicles Using High-Resolution Data**
 Authors: M. Yasko, A. Moussa, F. Tian, H. Kazmi, J. Driesen, and W. Martinez